- Call for Abstracts

 - Exhibitors & Sponsors

 Enjoy programming focused on middle and high school chemistry education.
 The planned presentations are below.
-Check back regularly as more information about this program and other programming becomes available.
+Check back regularly as more information becomes available.

 Sunday, August 25